menglongguo/website/_projects/TRIHand.md

 ---
 ### Problem Statement

-The complexity of the challenge stems from the environment robotic hands are trying to be deployed in.
+The complexity of the challenge stems from the environment robotic hands are trying to be deployed.
-Currently, most robotic applications in industry (assembly line arms, CNC machines) are position-controlled and avoids contacts but manipulation is built on controlling forces and contacts with objects/environment.
+Currently, most robotic applications in industry (assembly line arms, CNC machines) are position-controlled and avoid contacts but manipulation is built on controlling forces and contacts with objects/environment.
 Robotic research, on the other hand, is trying to push robots into the home environment.
-This requires robots safely doing human tasks at human speeds while navigating an unstructured environment.
+This requires robots safely do human tasks at human speeds while navigating an unstructured environment.
 Compare that to the clutter-free, human-free, predictable factory settings that the current robots are operating in, there are a lot of challenges to account for the clutter, safety, and object collision.